 Amusingly, if you scroll all the way down to the end of the article, you'll see a link to another article called "If you don’t trust your employees to work remotely, you shouldn’t have hired them in the first place".
 Link below:

+The knock on effect is that the loans will be harder to get and stupid degrees will drop off as people can't afford to learn about lesbian studies.
 Doctors used to declare bankruptcy after finishing their degree, work through as a low pay intern and the bankruptcy will have cleared by the time you're in good money.
+They were ahead of their colleagues who didn't declare bankruptcy.

 Based on my experiences, working from home is fine provided that everyone else is on the same page and will participate equivalently.
 Sure, at first face, doing real-time meetings while working from home, at the cafe, etc. seems like a god-send, but the technology allows people to hide and not answer emails or chats.
 I've seen this many times already.

+"Jobs that require collaboration, discussion and even being aware of what other people are doing don't.
 I can't count the number of times per week I overhear something that I need to know, something I can help others or something someone else is doubled up on."

 But in a large & complex company, especially one that has grown by acquisition, the people you need to collaborate with may well be in different cities, different states, different countries.